hypergeek-dev/cipher-forge/README.md

 All clear, no errors found

 ## Accreditation
-I like to thank dictionary.com for the wordlists and Nordpass.com for their list of 200 most used passwords I also like to thank Iocane.com for the scale on passwordstrength measured in bits And omnicalculator.com for the formular on how to calculate Entropy
+I like to thank dictionary.com for the wordlists i gained from accessing their website. and Nordpass.com for their list of 200 most used passwords I also like to thank Iocane.com for the scale on passwords-trength measured in bits And omnicalculator.com for the formular on how to calculate Entropy

 ## Credits